 By Uday Sampath Kumar

-Those supply chain disruptions have especially hobbled the clothing industry, with apparel having the highest online out-of-stock levels among U.S. retail sectors in the run-up to the holiday season, according to Adobe Analytics.
+The supply-chain disruptions making it hard for retailers to get fresh styles on their shelves - apparel had the highest online out-of-stock levels among U.S. retail sectors in the run-up to the holiday season, Adobe Analytics said - are benefiting second-hand sellers.

-(Reporting by Uday Sampath in Bengaluru; Editing by Krishna Chandra Eluri)
+(Reporting by Uday Sampath in Bengaluru; Editing by Anil D'Silva and Jan Harvey)